rykerrmedical/github-pages/support/index.md

 <h3 id="donate">Donate</h3>

-If you abosultely cannot be bothered to support us in any of the ways listed above, but for some reason think that giving us money will help you get into heaven, that's fine and we accept.
+If you abosultely cannot be bothered to support us in any of the ways listed above, but for some reason think that giving us money will help you get into heaven -  [that's fine, donate here...](https://givebutter.com/i6OyxL)

-We'll get donate links set up one of these days...